 Give your website visitors the option to receive information

 You don’t want your users to be in the dark while you are updating your page.
-If you are creating a brand spanking new website you are able to have a “Coming Soon” banner and have a timer plugin installed for launch day.
+If you are creating a brand new website, you can display a “Coming Soon” banner with a timer plugin installed for launch day.
 To do this, visit the Modules tab on the plugin setting screen and select YES to Show Countdown and set your time.

 It wouldn’t be WordPress without some friendly automation, so if you want to send your website visitors a newsletter or information pertaining to the time your site is down, you can easily select a signup option where they provide their email address and subscribe to updates as you move along your maintenance journey.
 Simply export the list you’ve collected and insert it into your automated email list.
 Voila!